-When the starting key is turned to position "I" various indicator lamps flash or light up (depending on the equipment version).
+The function of all indicators is checked when the starting key is turned.
+They flash or light up for different times.
 If there is a fault, the applicable indicator does not go out after the engine start or it lights up again during operation.